SyedMIrtazaHyder/CHESS/README.md

 </br>

 ### Bot</br>
-A lot of time and effort was put into making the game cater for the Bot.
+A lot of time and effort was put into making the game cater to the Bot.
 I had to refractor the whole code to generate legal moves so it was easier for the Bot to pick a move.
-After that I had designed a custom class called moves which took the move and some evaluation metrics, which was sent to a priority queue to always get the Best Computed move based on our evaluation functions.
-This operation was applied to all the pieces on a single side and then the played moved was choosen randomly between the from the top 3 moves among all the existing pieces (if the evaluation differnce between the best anf the other moves  15 or less).
+After that, I designed a custom class called moves which took the move and some evaluation metrics, which were sent to a priority queue to always get the Best Computed move based on our evaluation functions.
+This operation was applied to all the pieces on a single side and then the played move was chosen randomly between the top 3 moves among all the existing pieces (if the evaluation difference between the best and the other moves  is 15 or less).

 ## End of Game</br>
 #### Checkmate</br>